mtyler/jenkins-cookbook-library/README.md

 A proof-of-concept, multi-purpose repo for testing and publishing cookbooks using Jenkins Docker containers.

-In it's current form, this is best suited for creating a quick and dirty, on-the-fly, cookbook pipeline.
+In current form, this is best suited for creating a quick and dirty, on-the-fly, cookbook pipeline and works nicely as an ephemeral pipeline for local development.
 Careful considerations should be made before porting any of this functionality to a production environment.

 ## Known Issues

-- The setup_jenkins.sh file is heavily dependent on very specific environment variables.
+- The setup_jenkins.sh file is heavily dependent on static environment variables.
+- keys and configurations need to added to jenkins-master dir.
 - The first run fails because something is going on with the path used to copy the libraryResource and the workspace where the initial indexing occurs
-- Github Access Token is currently being added in chef-evaluation

 ## Jenkins Master setup files